acook/cmdr/README.markdown

 Are you getting the point any time soon?
 ------

+I'd like to encapsulate commands and external processes as objects and replace most built-in bash commands with more object-oriented (and prettier) versions.
+Really not that complex at its most basic, but believe me, it'll get complicated fast.
+See below for some examples of the shiny functionality I'd like it to have.

 Fine, I can't endorse this endevour, but I am curious what it looks like.
 ------